Pop-Code/nestjs-console/README.md

 Create a file at root next to your entry point named console.ts
 Import your app module or any module you want to be loaded.
 Usually this is your main nestjs module.
-You can create as many entry points as you want.
-You can also extend the `BootstrapConsole` class to suit your needs.

 ```ts
 // console.ts - example of entrypoint